Florida DUI Appeals Attorney

 - Remand for re-sentencing, which means the conviction stands but the sentence will be changed in accordance with the appeals court’s instructions.

-Protect your rights with an experienced DUI defense attorney
+Protect your rights with an experienced DUI appeals attorney

 You also need to act quickly – usually, you have just 30 days from the date of conviction to appeal.
 If you suspect something went wrong leading to your conviction, don’t let your opportunity to clear your name slip away.
 Call 863-688-4606 or use the contact form to speak with an experienced Lakeland DUI attorney about your situation.